Emery was born in Germany and studied Fine Arts at Parsons Paris. She now lives in London.

-Emery’s first monograph Rie was selected as one of the most engaging & exciting projects in photography by the British Journal of Photography and featured on their January 2017 cover.
-The book opened a distinctly feminine dialogue, trying reinstall an innocence in the way that we view our bodies.
+Emery’s photographs have been published by Gestalten, Rizzoli and Self Publish Be Happy.
+She was nominated for the FOAM Paul Huf Award 2015 and shortlisted by the Magenta Foundation within the Flash Forward Emerging Photographers 2016 Award.
+Her first monograph Rie was selected as one of the most engaging & exciting projects in photography by the British Journal of Photography and featured on their January 2017 cover.
+The book opened a distinctly feminine dialogue aiming to re-instill an innocence in the way that we view the body.